gbif/hp-bison/community.md

 ---

 ## Glossary
 [**Delegation**](#delegation): The team of people nominated by Participants to represent them in GBIF decision making, under the leadership of the Head of Delegation.
+Defined in the [Rules of Procedure for the Governing Board of the Global Biodiversity Information Facility](https://assets.ctfassets.net/uo17ejk9rkwj/2pJQET4RuEwwgkIg2e4aAy/dc598efa5d750d334541b7098877e4a2/Approved_Rules_of_Procedure_2019.pdf)

 [**Participant Node**](#nodes): a team designated by a [Participant](https://www.gbif.org/the-gbif-network#:~:text=The%20Participant%20network,open%20access%20to%20biodiversity%20data) to coordinate a network of people and institutions that produce, manage and use biodiversity data, collectively building an infrastructure for delivering biodiversity information.
 They are supported by organizational arrangements and informatics solutions, working to improve the availability and usefulness of biodiversity data for research, policy and decision-making.

 [**Publisher**](#publishers): organizations that provide biodiversity data organized into formats and standards recognized by GBIF’s data harvesting facilities, and made available via a stable web-based platform.
 Become a [publisher](https://www.gbif.org/become-a-publisher).